loafey/master-thesis/Thesis/TODO/Minor.md

   - [ ] Fig. 12: static function: make sure "*" and "A" are close together

   - [ ] Fig. 12: stack closure ":~ A" := ": ~A" (and also in other places)

+## 4 Compiling Lithium
+- 4.1 Transformations
+  - [ ] "The first three phases": I suggest you remake this paragraph into a numbered list with "name + explanation + forward reference" for each list item.

+- 4.2 Compilation Scheme
+  - [ ] "every aspect of Lithium is based on a set of rules": I'm not sure what you are trying to say here.
+The transformations and compilation is not described in the rules of section 3.3.
+  - [ ] "Formally, �� can be seen as a function �� : Γ → List(Reg).": I
+    understand what you mean, but this does not "type check": Gamma is a context, not a type.
+Also the combination of "Formally" and "can be seen as" is odd.
+Perhaps: "rho : Var -> List(Reg)".
+Or "rho_Gamma : dom(Gamma) -> List(Reg)".
+I'm also not sure if empty lists are "allowed".
+  - [ ] "The range of �� is a list of pseudo registers": no. The range of a function f : A->B is the _set_ of values of type B it can return.
+    Here a set of lists (of pseudo-registers).
+  - [ ] "that ��(��) is correctly loaded with values": perhaps "that the
+    registers in ��(��) are correctly loaded with values"?
+      - Also, what is "��" here?
+  - [ ] The boxes for "Right injection" and "Left injection" seem to be mixed up.
+(Right uses inl, Left uses inr on p24.)
+  - [ ] "Static function": the text in the box talks about r_1 but the code uses r.
+  - [ ] The long figures look impressive, but I'm a bit worried about the "pattern matching" on things like "��,��↦[��0]": what happens if the list that z maps to is not a singleton list?

+- 4.4.
+Language ABI
+  - [ ] "As with any language ...
+ABI": that is clearly not the case.
+Why define an ABI for lambda calculus, or SQL, or HTML?
+Perhaps "any system-level language"?

+## 5
+- [ ] "there is quite a large gap": be more concrete - it looks like a factor of around 40 at n=30.

+- [ ] clarify that the growth is exponential (for all versions), but also give check if the growth rate is the same.
+Explain Fig 26.

+- [ ] It would be nice to see the corresponding comparison for a more clever fibonacci with linear run time (in all the versions).
+Or is that not possible in Lithium?